Our Vision

 Conservation

 Of the farm's 615 total acres, 512 acres consist of riverfront marsh and wetland - among the most ecologically significant landscapes in Onslow County.
-Our land borders the river for nearly two miles, directly across from Croatan National Forest, one of the largest wetland and wildlife parks in the country.
-This corridor provides critical habitat for birds, fish, and native wildlife.
+Our land borders the White Oak River - known to the Algonquin people as Wee Toc, meaning White Oak - for nearly two miles, directly across from Croatan National Forest, one of the largest wetland and wildlife parks in the country.

 Riverfront marsh & wetland - a priority for environmentally sound conservation